 We were able to compare experiences developing CBT in Asia and Africa, and had many interesting ‘Wow!
 So, that’s how you did it!’ moments.

-Similar factors such as team, passion, resources, a step by step approach, in depth consultation with community members, and sufficient support and cooperation with marketing stakeholders helped CBT to grow and be successful.
+Similar factors such as team, passion, resources, a step by step approach, in-depth consultation with community members, and sufficient support and cooperation with marketing stakeholders helped CBT to grow and be successful.

 What advice do you have for CBT researchers struggling with funding due to academic trends and the rise and fall of “hot topics”?

 Often, research is defined too narrowly.
 I have experience in CBT action research, where community members were part of the research team.
 We boiled down ‘research’ to the essence of using a well-considered, systematic process to answer a clear and relevant question.
-Research questions were developed in the field, in the community, with consultation with other related stakeholders.
+Research questions were developed in the field, in the community, with a consultation with other related stakeholders.

 We simplified academic research methodology tools to find solutions to local problems.
 We applied our research findings to help plan and make decisions in the field again.
 Our team credited research questions to the community and we called this kind of research ‘research for the local community’.